renovatebot/renovate/docs/usage/self-hosted-configuration.md

 ---
-title: Self-Hosted Configuration
+title: Self-Hosted configuration
-description: Self-Hosted Configuration usable in renovate.json or package.json
+description: Self-Hosted configuration usable in renovate.json or package.json
 ---

-# Self-Hosted Configuration Options
+# Self-Hosted configuration options

 The below configuration options are applicable only if you are running your own instance ("bot") of Renovate.